supervisely-ecosystem/remote-import/README.md

 ## Preparation

 0. Be sure that docker is installed on the server.
 1. Go to your server and `cd` to directory with the data you want to connect.
-For example: `cd work/data`
+For example: `cd work/data`.
+We recommend tp avoid using special characters in paths (spaces, etc...).
 2. Run NGINX to to serve static files (images and annotation) by executing the following command:

 `docker run -p 8088:80 -v $(pwd):/mnt/data jetbrainsinfra/nginx-file-listing:0.2`